AequilibraE/aequilibrae/docs/source/usageexamples.rst

     skm = NetworkSkimming(g, result)
     skm.execute()

-After it is all said and done, the skim matrices are part of the result object.
+Setting skimming after setting the graph is **CRITICAL**, and the skim matrices are part of the result object.

 You can save the results to your place of choice in AequilibraE format or export to OMX or CSV